 Here’s how.
 Breathe.

-Take control of your breathing, and keep focussing on it until you’ve settled into a rhythm where your breath in and breath out are the same length – a count of 6 each way is optimum, but as long as its steady and calm and is working for you don’t worry about that.
+Take control of your breathing, and keep focusing on it until you’ve settled into a rhythm where your breath in and breath out are the same length.
+A count of 6 each way is optimum, but as long as its steady and calm and is working for you don’t worry about that.
 Also, don’t hold your breath in at the top, keep it smooth.

-It’s been shown that if you can spend 5 minutes breathing in this calm and balanced manner it will have a positive impact on your ANS for around 5 hours – putting you back in control and ready to face things properly.
+It’s been shown that if you can spend 5 minutes breathing in this calm and balanced manner it will have a positive impact on your ANS for around 5 hours.
+This will put you back in control and ready to face things properly.

 Anxiety affects everyone in different ways.
 Whether its general anxiety, phobias, addictions, habits, weight issues or anything else you do it your own way.
 So, it stands to reason that the solution should be as individual as you are.
 I use a range of techniques, such as Hypnosis/Hypnotherapy, Life Coaching, EFT, Reiki and many other tools I’ve picked up along the way to work with YOU to find the best fit.
 We can work online from the comfort of your own home, or you can arrange to come to my private therapy room near Carlisle, Cumbria.